-- The legal (married) Spouse of the Subscriber - A child of the Subscriber or the Subscriber's Spouse who is under 26 years old - An adopted child of the Subscriber or the Subscriber's Spouse who is under 26 years old, and as described later in this section - A child for whom the Subscriber has been named legal guardian as follows: - The child must be under 26 years old. - The Subscriber must enroll the child as a Dependent within 60 days after being named legal guardian by the court. - Children under legal guardianship will normally be covered from the date the Subscriber was named legal guardian by the court. - A child of an eligible Dependent who is under 26 years old, until the parent is no longer a Dependent - A disabled Dependent, as described later in this section
+- The Subscriber must enroll the child as a Dependent within 30 days after being named legal guardian by the court. - Children under legal guardianship will normally be covered from the date the Subscriber was named legal guardian by the court. - A child of an eligible Dependent who is under 26 years old, until the parent is no longer a Dependent - A child of the Subscriber who is under 26 years and for whom the Subscriber is required by a Qualified Medical Child Support Order (QMCSO) to provide health coverage (See more about QMSCO below.) - A disabled Dependent, as described later in this section